siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

 ![Siddhi Aggregation](../../images/architecture/siddhi-5.x-aggregation.png "Siddhi Aggregation")

 Siddhi supports long duration time series aggregations via its aggregation definition.
-[AggregationRuntime](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/aggregation/AggregationRuntime.java) implements this by the use of **_streaming lambda architecture_**, where it process part of the data in-memory and gets part of the data from data stores.
+[AggregationRuntime](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/aggregation/AggregationRuntime.java) implements this by the use of **_streaming lambda architecture_**, where it processes part of the data in-memory and gets part of the data from data stores.
-`AggregationRuntime` creates an in-memory table or external store for each time granularity (i.e seconds, minutes, days, etc) it has to process the events, and when events enters it calculates the aggregations in-memory for its least granularity (usually seconds) using the [IncrementalExecutor](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/aggregation/IncrementalExecutor.java) and maintains the running aggregation values in its [BaseIncrementalValueStore](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/aggregation/BaseIncrementalValueStore.java).
+`AggregationRuntime` creates an in-memory table or external store for each time granularity (i.e seconds, minutes, days, etc) it has to process the events, and when events enter it calculates the aggregations in-memory for its least granularity (usually seconds) using the [IncrementalExecutor](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/aggregation/IncrementalExecutor.java) and maintains the running aggregation values in its [BaseIncrementalValueStore](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/aggregation/BaseIncrementalValueStore.java).
 At each clock end time of the granularity (end of each second) `IncrementalExecutor` stores the summarized values to the associated granularity table and also passes the summarized values to the `IncrementalExecutor` of the next granularity level, which also follows